 Georgian diamond cluster ring set in gold and silver.

 Natural Pearl and Diamond Cluster Ring

-A natural pearl surrounded by twelve cushion shaped old-mine cut diamonds in a cluster.
-Mounted in silver and gold.
+Victorian natural pearl and old mine diamond cluster ring, set in silver and gold.
 Each diamond is approx. 0.80 carats.
-Warm silver overtone natural pearl approx. 13mm with high dome.
+Warm silver overtone natural pearl is approx. 13mm with high dome.

 English, ca. 1870.